+The presence and length of the Trigger Dependent User Info subfield in the Special User Info field depends on the variant of the Trigger frame.
+When present, the length and the subfields of the Trigger Dependent User Info subfield are as follows:

+The length is one octet and all the subfields are reserved in a Basic Trigger frame and in a BFRP Trigger frame,

+The length is 4 octets and all the subfields, except for the BAR Type subfield, are reserved in an MU-BAR Trigger frame and a GCR MU-BAR Trigger frame.
+The BAR Type subfield is set to indicate a Compressed BAR in an MU BAR Trigger frame and is set to indicate a GCR BAR in a GCR MU BAR Trigger frame.(#M1, #M20)

+9.3.1.22.1.4 Padding field

 The Padding field is optionally present in a Trigger frame to extend the frame length to give the recipient STAs enough time to prepare a response for transmission a SIFS after the frame is received.
 The Padding field, if present, is at least two octets in length and is set to all 1s.
 If the Padding field is present in a Trigger frame, its length is computed as described in 26.5.2.2.3 (Padding for Trigger frame or frame containing TRS Control subfield).

 9.3.1.22.2 Basic Trigger frame format